nimmis/docker-spigot/README.md

 ## Starting the container

-To run the lastest stable version of this docker image run
+To run the latest stable version of this docker image run

 	docker run -d -p 25565:25565 -e EULA=true nimmis/spigot